implydata/imply-iframe-examples/control-with-url/README.md

   ![screenshot of ui-settings](images/settings.png)

 ## Import settings
-To use the exact same set up as imply for this demo you will need to import the same app settings:
+To use the exact same set up of Imply for this demo you will need to import the same app settings:

-Go to imply UI settings > advanced and scroll to bulk iports.
+Go to your running Imply application and navigate to settings > advanced and scroll to bulk imports.
 Click on import settings.
 ![screenshot of ui-settings](images/imports.png)

 Copy the app settings object from this project and click import.